 The panels do the job that they are designed to do.
 They are quick and easy to set up and use, and sturdy enough for the purpose.
 If you are looking for a cheap portable solar panel system, then I recommend this system.
 If you’re looking for a home system that generates a lot of power, then you need something different and a lot more expensive.

-These cheap and cheerful Harbor Freight solar panels are perfectly suited to use away from home and are an excellent introduction to the world of free energy from the sun.
+These cheap and cheerful Harbor Freight solar panels are perfectly suited to use away from home.

 If you have any comments or questions, then please share them with us.